DataDog/integrations-core/docs/dev/python.md

 kind: documentation
 ---

 This document covers how to setup a Python environment to work on Agent-based Integrations, including installing the interpreter and ensuring all of the required dependencies are present.
+Alternatively, you can use the standalone binaries and installers provided with each release.

+## GitHub releases

+Each [release](https://github.com/DataDog/integrations-core/releases?q=ddev-&expanded=true) provides the following:

+- Standalone binaries for Linux, Windows, and macOS
+- Windows AMD64 (64-bit) MSI installer
+- Windows x86 (32-bit) MSI installer
+- Windows universal (AMD64+x86) EXE installer
+- macOS DMG installer

 ## Install Python